 What applies for applications to or grants from other funding bodies?

-Besides the required German applicant/international project leader, other researchers who are active in Sweden or Germany and who are connected to the project may be invited as participating researchers to the application.
-These are researchers with a doctoral degree or corresponding competence, whose scientific competence will be crucial for the implementation of the proposed research.
+Besides the required German applicant/international project leader, up to 4 other researchers who are active in Sweden and who are connected to the project may be invited as participating researchers to the application.
+Participating researchers are other researchers with a doctoral degree or equivalent competence, whose scientific competence will be crucial for the implementation of the planned research.

 Costs and grant amounts

 You can apply for a grant for all types of project-related costs, such as